Denoising Diffusions with Optimal Transport: Localization, Curvature, and Multi-Scale Complexity

 More importantly, previous approaches disconnect denoising from diffusion when evaluating the success of score-based sampling.
 We show that the net benefit of the diffuse-then-denoise process matters: the contraction of the forward diffusion, offset by the possible backward expansion, results in a net benefit as long as there is enough negative curvature on average.
-This new viewpoint generates a paradigm shift that discovers a new notion of multi-scale complexity governing the curvature and the localization effect of the diffuse-then-denoise process.
-This allows an analysis that extends beyond log-concavity.
+This paradigm shift is enabled by a new notion of multi-scale complexity governing the effective curvature and ``localization'' effect of the diffuse-then-denoise process.
+This allows an analysis that extends beyond log-concavity assumptions.